 social desorganisation

-[also known as: Social Ecology, Area Approach, cultural transmission] Theories of social disorganization assume that in areas with certain ecological conditions such as high unemployment rates, population mobility or material decay, crime rates are constant.
-Such conditions prevent social organisation and cohesion in the neighbourhood and thus informal social control
+Social disorganization theory assumes that crime rates are constant in areas with certain environmental conditions, such as high unemployment, population fluctuation or material decay.
+Such conditions prevent social organization and cohesion in the neighbourhood and thus informal social control of delinquency.
+Once crime is widespread, criminal norms and values that